paulo-techie/weatherbot/README.md

 ### Install Gems

-From the command-line or terminal check 'gem list --local' and type the following commands to install required gems if not listed:
+From the command-line or terminal run the command 'gem list --local' to check if you have gems listed below, and if not then enter the command 'bundle install' to install the dependencies from the Gemfile, or use the following commands to install required gems manually as needed:

 gem install telegram-bot-ruby